dot42/dot42/BUGS_AND_LIMITATIONS.md

 - The debugger can display local variables, including `this`, and fields of objects.
 It will not display properties or evaluate methods or expressions in general.
 - Sometimes local variables will not show up in the 'locals' watch window.
   [This - at least sometimes - seems to be related to them being assigned to the `r0` Dalvik register.
 It appears to be a problem/feature of Dalvik itself, which tries to work around limitations of Eclipse by remapping registers.
-A fix might be to not use the `r0` register during debug builds.]
+A fix might be to not use the `r0` register during debug builds.
+Then again, ART runtime might not have this problem.]
+- When using ART / Android >= 5.x, you might encounter problems when debugging release builds.
+If you do not disable break on exceptions, the process will be killed after you hit continue after the first caught exception.
+Workaround is to only debug debug builds.

 - Code breakpoints are supported.
 Currently, you can not set breakpoints on data.
 - When using partial classes in different files, the debugger will only step into methods in one of the files.
 You can set breakpoints in all of them though.